ropg/ezTime/README.md

 #### Morocco

 Morocco goes on and off Daylight Saving Time twice per year.
-This currently breaks ezTime as timezoneapi.io gives us a posix string that only contains the first of the periods.
+This currently breaks ezTime as our parser can only handle one DST period per year.
 Fortunately they will stop doing this in 2020: the Moroccans probably got tired of all the clocks that did not adjust properly.

 &nbsp;